 At its core, cloud storage means saving your files online instead of just on your computer's hard drive.
 This simple shift has huge benefits.
 First, it provides a powerful safety net.
 If your laptop breaks or your external drive fails, your videos are still safe and sound in the cloud.
 Second, it offers incredible convenience.
 You can access your files from any device with an internet connection—your phone, tablet, or a new computer.
 This makes it easy to pull up a favorite family video at a gathering or share a link with relatives so they can enjoy the memories, too, without having to mail a physical copy.

-Clearing Up Common Cloud Storage Myths
+Common Cloud Storage Myths, Busted

 One common myth is that having a copy of your videos on your computer is a good enough backup.
 But a single copy is never truly safe.
 A fire, flood, or simple hardware failure could wipe it out in an instant.
 Devices can be replaced, but your memories can't.
 Another point of confusion is the difference between syncing and backing up.
 Syncing services keep files updated across devices, but a true cloud backup creates a separate, secure copy of your data.
 This means if you accidentally delete a video from your computer, the backup copy remains safe.
 It’s an extra layer of security for your most irreplaceable files, like the ones from a digital media transfer.